NotKeira/NotKeira/README.md

 ## Who am I
 Hello!
-I'm Keira, a 17 year old programmer and software enthusiast.
+I'm Keira, an 18 year old programmer and software enthusiast.
 I'm always looking for new challenges and opportunities.

 # Frameworks and Languages
 I mainly use Python, Lua and JS but I'm experienced in Lua-U, TypeScript, Rust, CPP and C#!